Like most family businesses, Heritage Farm has a long and varied past that laid the foundation for what we have today.

 Dennis always had his main focus on Western horses and also cattle.
 He and his family own Heritage Livestock in Mt.
 Vernon, MO where they also buy and sell horses.
 His children are active with their local Pony Club.
 Dennis has become one of our main sources for buying horses from the Midwest.

 Diane showed as a Junior and now runs the lesson program at Heritage.
 She also handles the day to day office work, advertising and schedule of events here at the farm.
-Diane’s 2 children, Riley and Erin spend much of their time at the barn where they enjoy playing with friends, riding their ponies and have also begun vaulting with a team in CT.
+Diane’s 2 children, Riley and Erin spend much of their time at the barn where they enjoy playing with friends, riding their ponies and helping with barn chores.

 In June of 2003, Jerry passed away at home, after a lengthy illness due to complications from Diabetes.
 His presence is in every corner of Heritage Farm still today, although his wit, intelligence and advice is sadly missed.